DNnate/CISSP-Study-Resources/CISSP-Domain-8-Objectives.md

         - this requires a high degree of automation, including integrating code repositories, the software configuration management process, and the movement of code between development, testing and production environments
         - the tight integration of development and operations also calls for the simultaneous integration of security controls
         - security must be tightly integrated and move with the same agility
+        - The DevOps approach to technology management seeks to integrate software development, operations, and quality assurance in a seamless approach that builds collaboration between the three disciplines.
     - **DevSecOps**: refers to the integration of development, security, and operations
         - provides for a merger of phased review (as in the waterfall SDLC) with the DevOps method, to incorporate the needs for security, safety, resilience or other emerging properties in the final system, at each turn of the cycle of development
         - DevSecOps supports the concept of software-defined security, where security controls are actively managed into the CI/CD pipeline